ajays20078/eseries-stk/README.md

 ## Eseries Solution ToolKit (ESTK)

-This repository contains ansible playbooks that assist in configuring NetApp Eseries and attached hosts
+This repository contains ansible playbooks that assist in configuring NetApp Eseries and attached hosts for use with a particular application.

 #### Table of Contents